What are SEMI standards and what is their purpose?

 EDA (Interface A) – Sporting High-Volume Data to Improve Productivity and Quality

-Equipment Data Acquisition is an additional interface, co-existent to SECS/GEM.
+Equipment Data Acquisition (EDA) is an additional interface, co-existent to SECS/GEM.
 It allows real-time monitoring on the host’s side and enables prompt issue identification.
 By having timely access to accurate data, EDA/Interface A empowers decision-makers to implement data-driven strategies for process optimization, quality improvement and yield-enhancement.

 Key Components of Equipment Data Acquisition